 As the power of the color of the night breathes, the Pallid Civilization, like death warmed over, crosses the precipice of a tumultuous Rubicon.
 The Sun beats down on fresh human decadence that bedecks the sidewalks of an Earth filled with bloodletting rituals, decapitations and cenote human sacrifices.
-The Sun lashes at the faces of invented ones, pretexts for wars on humanity, for perpetual wars, with their endless avalanche of blood, maintained by a desperate oligarchy in order to propitiate their angry desires – their greedy gods, their gluttonous angels – who like the locust, pour not libation, but throw showers of gore.
+The Sun lashes at the faces of invented ones to provide pretexts for wars on humanity, for perpetual wars, with their endless avalanche of blood, maintained by a desperate oligarchy in order to propitiate their angry desires – their greedy gods, their gluttonous angels – who like the devil, pour not libation, but throw bloody showers of gore.

 When shall the night fall?
 When shall the night seek revenge – to offer a hand to the tainted day?
 The Owl replies, “Soon.
 Much sooner.
 I saw a hole in the devil, deep like a hunger that he will never fill.
 It is what makes him sad and what makes him want.
 He will go on taking and extracting from everybody, from everywhere until one day the Earth will say, ‘I am no more.
 I have nothing left to give.’”

 It is then, only then, that the night falls.
 The night comes.
 The night stops running away from evil.
 The chase ends.
 It lasted far too long.
 The night faces the devil.
 The night eclipses the day; it engulfs the evil leering at the apex.